 RV service wait times can be outrageous.
 As in waiting months just to been seen, then more months to get the issue fixed.

 Therefore, do yourself a favor and learn what makes a top RV brand.
 Then, buy one of those rigs.

 This will stack the deck in your favor and will allow you to enjoy your RV as intended.

 The following listings of the best RV manufacturers for each type of RV is just my opinion, based upon my experience and research.

-I'm sure there are others that will disagree for one reason or another, but that's one of the things that's great about life - the ability to have your own opinion.
+I'm sure some will disagree for one reason or another, but that's one of the things that's great about life - the ability to have your own opinion.

-I'm confident that there are owners of RV brands I don't list that are perfectly happy with their rigs.
+I'm confident that owners of RV brands I don't list that are perfectly happy with their rigs.
 If that's you, great!

-I'm also confident that there are owner's of the brands listed below that have had an absolutely miserable experience with their rig.
+I'm also confident that owners of the brands listed below have had a miserable experience with their rig.
 This doesn't surprise me.

 RVs are made 100% by humans (unlike automobiles which have large processes automated via robots, yet lemons are still produced), which means even with the best RV brands, there will be units that display more than the usual number of problems.